rodleviton/reactivepixels/README.md

 Reactive Pixels
 ===============

-An intelligent jQuery pixels plugin
+An intelligent jQuery pixel plugin

 Reactive Pixels is a jQuery plugin that enables elements on a page to interact with surrounding elements.
 The plugin can be used across many various implementations.